Meghana Raj: 2013–15: Second wind in Sandalwood and continuing success

-2016 onwards: Dull phase at the box office
+2016 onwards

-Post 2016 Meghana Raj's releases such as Hallelooya, Lakshmana, Bhujanga and Allama all turned out to be non-performers at the box office.
-She has committed few more Kannada and Malayalam films as of now.
-Meghana was recently chosen to portray princess Bhanumati in the Kannada magnum opus Kurukshetra.
+Post 2016 Meghana Raj starred in Hallelooya, Lakshmana, Bhujanga and Allama.
+Meghana was later chosen to portray princess Bhanumati in the Kannada magnum opus Kurukshetra.

 Personal life

 After a 10-year relationship with fellow Kannada actor Chiranjeevi Sarja, Meghana got engaged to him on 22 October 2017.
 They got married on 2 May 2018.
-Sarja died on 7 June 2020 from cardiac arrest when they were expecting their first child.
-Their son Raayan Raj Sarja was born on 22 October 2020.
+Sarja died on 7 June 2020 from cardiac arrest when Meghana was expecting their first child.
+Their son, Raayan Raj Sarja, was born on 22 October 2020.